ConnorFieldUser/Django_migrations/README.md

 # Django_migrations
-Testing Django migrations on a sports data file.
+Testing Django migrations on a sports data file in week four at The Iron Yard.